dadasoz/plot-booking/README.md

-Django on OpenShift
+Plot Booking and Sales system using Django REST and jQuery
 ===================

-This git repository helps you get up and running quickly w/ a Django installation on OpenShift.
-The Django project name used in this repo is 'myproject' but you can feel free to change it.
-Right now the backend is sqlite3 and the database runtime is found in `$OPENSHIFT_DATA_DIR/db.sqlite3`.
+This git repository helps you get up and running quickly w/ a Plot bookig project installation on OpenShift.

 Before you push this app for the first time, you will need to change the [Django admin password](#admin-user-name-and-password).
-Then, when you first push this application to the cloud instance, the sqlite database is copied from `wsgi/myproject/db.sqlite3` with your newly changed login credentials.
-Other than the password change, this is the stock database that is created when `python manage.py syncdb` is run with only the admin app installed.
+Then, There is the stock database that is created when `python manage.py syncdb` is run with only the admin app installed.

 On subsequent pushes, a `python manage.py syncdb` is executed to make sure that any models you added are created in the DB.
 If you do